ALuesink/Trend_Analysis_tool/README.md

 ```

 ### Update data
-When data in the datebase needs to be update the data will be delete first before the new data is added.
+When data in the database needs to be update the data will be delete first before the new data is added.
 To update all data of a run, the run name, path to the raw data directory, path the processed data directory and the sequencer are needed.
-When only the processed data of a run needs to be updated, the run name and the path to the processed data directory are nedded.
+When only the processed data of a run needs to be updated, the run name and the path to the processed data directory are needed.
-In order to update certain samples, the run name, the path to the procesed data and the samples need to be entered.
+In order to update certain samples, the run name, the path to the processed data and the samples need to be entered.

 Delete and then upload new run data:
 ```